cronvel/kung-fig/doc/KFG.md

 if it had comments support and would be less nitpicking with commas.

-It ends up being like JSON without braces, brackets and commas, optional double-quotes, relying on indentation for hierarchical data representation, very close to YAML (also it worth noting that it was done *before* knowing the existence of YAML), and a simple syntax to perform operation.
+It ends up being like JSON without braces, brackets and commas, optional double-quotes, relying on indentation for hierarchical data representation, very close to YAML (also it's worth noting that it was done *before* being aware of the existence of YAML), and a simple syntax to perform operation.

 * The addition of **custom classes/constructors** appears in 2015.